The Ultimate Used Gas Golf Cart Buyer's Guide

 Neglect can lead to unnecessary wear and tear, but a little cleaning and lubrication can make a huge difference.
 Regularly washing your cart, including the undercarriage and dump bed, helps prevent rust and corrosion.
 After it’s clean and dry, take the time to lubricate key moving parts, like the suspension and steering components.
 This ensures everything operates smoothly and quietly, preventing parts from seizing up over time.
 If you’re ever unsure what to use or where to apply it, your owner’s manual is a great resource, or you can stop by one of our service locations for professional help.

 Ready to Buy?
-Here Are the Final Steps
+Here Are Your Final Steps

 You’ve done your research, inspected the vehicle, and taken it for a test drive.
 Now you’re on the home stretch.
 Before you finalize the deal, there are a few last-minute details to sort out to ensure you’re making a smart investment.
 Asking the right questions and understanding your post-purchase support options can make all the difference between a good buy and a great one.
 This is your chance to confirm the vehicle's history and clarify what happens if you need help down the road.
 Taking a few extra minutes here will give you peace of mind and set you up for years of reliable use.